2. Set Clear Rules and Limits for Your Children

 School communities that have violence prevention plans and crisis management teams in place are more prepared to identify and avert potential problems and to know what to do when a crisis happens.

 The most effective violence prevention and response plans are developed in cooperation with school and health officials, parents, and community members.
-These plans include descriptions of school safety policies, early warning signs, intervention strategies, emergency response plans, and post-crisis procedures.
+These plans include descriptions of school safety policies, early warning signs, intervention strategies (including district-wide policies that ensure secure firearm storage education), emergency response plans, and post-crisis procedures.

 9. Know How to Deal With the Media in a Crisis